ventilator/pixelstab/readme.md

 ## Electricity

 I choose 12V power delivery, because its available in many power banks.
-A 5V panel needs more amps than most power banks can deliver, but with 12V the current consumption is low enough, so the power banks does not shut down if a bright pattern is shown
+A 5V panel needs more amps than most power banks can deliver, but with 12V the current consumption is low enough, so the power banks does not shut down if a bright pattern is shown.
+Also cables can be thinner and no need to feed the matrix from both sides, although its easily done using the existing connectors

 ## Shape